20 Unique Diwali Decoration Ideas

 7. Box Lights

-Just like we did with the paper cups, different colors of light can be produced by using tiny paper boxes as lampshades over a white light.
-These boxes can be made by folding paper the Origami-way.
+Just like we did with the paper cups, different colors of light can be produced by using tiny paper boxes as lampshades over white light.
+These boxes can be made by folding the paper the Origami-way.
 It is all extremely simple to accomplish.
 Make small cuts over them and place them over individual lights.
 The strings are ready to be hung up!

 Paper lanterns and Diyas can make interiors look alive during the festive season.
 So now let’s look at some cool new ways to make paper hangings to decorate the rooms.
 Clearly, all you are going to need is color papers, scissors, glue and some thread to hang them up.